Multiple-photon bundle emission in the $n$-photon Jaynes-Cummings model: Discussions

 We checked that the analytical results match with the numerical results well under proper resonant conditions.
 We should point out that the resonant condition for the super-Rabi oscillation in the $n$-photon JC regime is extreme.
 It is found that the precision of the detuning $\delta_{a}^{(n)}$ for $n=2~\text{and}~3$ should be chosen up to $10^{-6}$ such that a good super-Rabi oscillation can be kept.
 For example, we need to take $\delta_{a}^{(2)}/J=41.268234~\textrm{and}~\delta_{a}^{(3)}/J=44.242035$ under the parameters $\Omega_{L}/J=0.1$, $\Delta^{(2)}/J=-165$, and $\Delta^{(3)}/J=-265$.
 In the Mollow regime, however, a good super-Rabi oscillation can be obtained when the precision of $\delta_{a}^{(n)}$ is taken up to $10^{-1}$.

 We also analyzed the bare state populations and the standard higher-order correlation functions in this regime.
 However, the result shows that the $n$-photon state population $P_{|e,n\rangle }$ is extremely small and the correlation function shows a sharp peak under $2n$-excitation resonance conditions for $n=2~\text{and}~3$.
-This indicates that it is difficult to generate $n$-photon bundle emission in $n$-photon JC regime under the chosen parameters.
+This indicates that it is difficult to generate $n$-photon bundle emission in $n$-photon JC regime under the used parameters.

 Finally, we present some discussions on the experimental implementation of the current scheme.
 In this scheme, there are two important factors: the $n$-photon JC interaction and the atomic driving.
 In our discussions, we used the terms of photons and TLS, but did not prescribe a specific experimental setup.
 In this sense, the physical mechanism proposed in this work is general, and hence it can be implemented with physical systems in which both the $n$-photon JC interaction and the driving on the TLS can be realized.
-Concerning the physical parameters, we consider the case in which the $n$-photon JC coupling works in the weak-coupling regime, and the TLS is strongly driven to enter the Mollow regime.
-In particular, the decay rate of the cavity field should be much larger than that of the TLS such that the bundle emission can occur.
-In most experimental systems in quantum optics, the weak interaction between the photons and the TLS, the strong driving of the TLS, and the bad cavity decay can be implemented with current experimental conditions.
-Therefore, this scheme is within the reach of current experimental techniques.
+Currently, many theoretical proposals have been proposed for implementation of the $n$-excitation JC interaction with either trapped-ion systems~\cite{PhysRevA.52.4214} or superconducting quantum circuits~\cite{GU20171,Menard2022Apr,chen2017Singlephotondriven}.
+In the trapped-ion systems~\cite{PhysRevA.52.4214}, the excitations are phonons, and hence the $n$-phonon JC interaction can be realized by considering the red-sideband transition and the $n$-phonon resonance case between the ion internal electronic state and its vibration motion.
+For the $n$-photon JC model, we note that the $n$-photon processes have been realized in both coupled atom-light systems~\cite{PhysRevLett.59.1899,PhysRevLett.68.464} and superconducting quantum circuits~\cite{chen2017Singlephotondriven}.
+In addition, we want to mention that the $n$-photon parametric process has been recently realized in a superconducting circuit~\cite{Menard2022Apr}.